heptarch/heptarch.github.io/projects.md

 results, and the experiment abandoned.
 But I get the feeling the resistance is less to do with capital outlay or a subcritical mass of brains, than it is do with conventional wisdom and the fact you don't control the outcome.
-A laser is useful, but for your competitors as well!
+A laser beam is useful, but for your competitors as well!

 ### 2.6. <a href="#tbc">Uncle Sam</a><a id="sec-2-6" name="sec-2-6"></a>